Monitor and Manage Flink SQL Statements in Confluent Cloud for Apache Flink¶

 Notifications¶

 Confluent Cloud for Apache Flink integrates with Notifications for Confluent Cloud.
 The following notifications are available for Flink statements.
-They apply only to DML statements, for example, INSERT INTO, EXECUTE STATEMENT SET, or CREATE TABLE AS.
+They apply only to background Data Manipulation Language (DML) statements like INSERT INTO, EXECUTE STATEMENT SET, or CREATE TABLE AS.

 RUNNING